-How do I get a job in management or business?
+How do I get a graduate job in a commercial, management or business function?

 The recruitment processes for these jobs will vary according to the sector, but you should expect a multi-stage process involving the following: